How to Add User to Farm Administrator Group in SharePoint?

 • Security_Admin role on SQL Server instance

-• db_owner on the SharePoint content database
+• db_owner on the SharePoint content databases

-• Member of Local administrator Group on SharePoint server
+• Member of Local Administrator Group on SharePoint server

 Tail: